adriamanu/personal-website/content/home/experience.md

   Tasks:

+  * Help team / pull request reviews / ...
   * Creation, maintenance and improvement of microservices (docker, docker-compose, k8s).
-  * Managing infrastructure and deployment of a tool for our R&D team to allows them to do annotate documents.
+  * Managing infrastructure and deployment of a tool for our R&D team to allows them to annotate documents.
   * Split a monolithic application into microservices.
   * Improvement of our CI/CD pipeline.